 In this latest video, Lara talks about low stomach acid and whether or not apple cider vinegar will help with your calcium absorption.
-Watch the video below (or read the transcript provided) and let us know what you think in the comments. 🙂
+Watch the video below and let us know what you think in the comments.

-Let me explain why you need stomach acid and why you may not be producing enough stomach acid for your optimal health and then I definitely have some recommendations for you to increase your stomach acid production if you need to.
+First, let me explain why you need stomach acid and why you may not be producing enough stomach acid for your optimal health.
+Then, we will discuss recommendations for you to increase your stomach acid production if you need to.

 It’s very important for all of us to be producing some stomach acid when we take calcium.
 This is the reason it’s best to take your calcium supplement with meals because you should naturally be secreting some hydrochloric acid then.
 It’s what our bodies are preprogrammed to do in response to consuming food.

-So H pylori makes it very hard for us to absorb not just our calcium but all the nutrients in the foods we eat.
-Particularly vitamin B-12 which is an extremely important nutrient for bone health.
-But that is a complicated subject and we will talk about it in another video!
+- Infection of H.Pylori: Infection with a bacterium called Helicobacter pylori this is the bacterium that promotes ulcers.
+H. pylori makes it very hard for us to absorb not just our calcium but all the nutrients in the foods we eat.
+Particularly vitamin B12 which is an extremely important nutrient for bone health.

-Fortunately it’s very easy to do something about this and correct it because it’s very potentially damaging to our bones and overall health for that matter.
-You need stomach acid to break down your food and absorb the nutrients in your food.
-Not only your calcium but everything!
+Therefore, the above causes can be damaging to your bones and overall health.
 So what you want to do is provide your stomach with the additional stomach acid that you’re not secreting but that you need.
 Cider vinegar is great for you for other reasons, but it is unlikely to help you absorb your calcium.
 It is true that vinegar is acidic, but it is not an effective agent of increasing your production of stomach acid.